Top 10 Wellness Destinations for 2026: From Bali to the Berkshires

 Ayurvedic therapies are personalized based on your constitution, often including oil treatments, massages, and detox programs designed to restore balance.
 Yoga and meditation practices support mental clarity and spiritual connection, while meals are carefully prepared to nourish and heal.

-This destination is best suited for those seeking profound renewal and a traditional approach to holistic health.
+Kerala is best for people looking for deep renewal and a traditional way to improve their overall health.

 7. Ibiza, Spain